jed/building-brooklynjs/README.md

                              + - - - - - - - - - - - - - - - - - - - +
 ```

-Boroughgramming is an all-day coworking session that starts with bottomless [Oslo Coffee][oslocoffee] and [a catered lunch][bgramminglunch], and ends with the main BrooklynJS event.
-You bring a laptop and something to work on, and we bring WiFi, outlets, chairs, and tables.
+Boroughgramming is an all-day coworking session that starts at 10am with bottomless [Oslo Coffee][oslocoffee] and [a catered lunch][bgramminglunch], and ends with the main BrooklynJS event.
+Attendees bring a laptop and something to work on, and we bring WiFi, outlets, chairs, and tables.
+We usually take a quick break after lunch to go around the room and talk about what we're working on, and duck out for ice cream at [Van Leeuwen][vanleeuwen] in the afternoon.
+Usually the crowd is split between folks working remotely and folks working on open source or side projects.
+It's a great place to swap project advice, since there's a good chance that there's a developer there who's deeper into your platform than you are.

+For me, Boroughgramming is where the BrooklynJS community really started to gel.
+Since attendees are equal parts regulars and first-timers, the vibe is familiar without being stale, comfortable without being clubby.
+As enjoyable as I find the evening BrooklynJS event, the more relaxed nature of Boroughgramming makes it a better venue to seek project feedback and get honest opinions on new libraries and frameworks.

 Sponsors
 --------